Game Playability Reviews

 - II.
 Party is the same 7/3 as in episode II (with guest appearances from Canaan and Miyuki at the beginning).
-Turn-based battles, no random encounters, no retrying.
-Fighting suit mechanics have changed again. again.
+Characters in a battle at end gain no random encounters, no retrying.
+Fighting suit (E.S.)mechanics have changed again.
 Some changes to battle details, but similar enough to learn quickly.
-Can swap characters during battle.
-KO'd characters automatically revive Healing is never a problem, but ether potions are very scarce throughout
+Can swap characters (but not E.S.) during battle.
+KO'd characters automatically Healing is never a problem, but ether potions are very scarce throughout